Sean MacDonald

 MacDonald was promoted from a development player to the JackJumpers’ full roster and signed a two-year contract extension, securing his place with the team until 2026.
 General Manager of Basketball Mika Vukona stated, “It would be an understatement to say we’re very proud of Sean and his development in the last 3 years.
 He has embraced everything our program is about, and he is proof of what can be achieved when you buy in and put in the work.”

-Sean MacDonald currently plays for the Tasmania JackJumpers and has played 86 games in his NBL career.
-He has averaged 7 points, 2 rebounds, and 2 assists since entering the league in 2021.
+Sean MacDonald played four seasons the Tasmania JackJumpers.
+He averaged 7 points, 2 rebounds, and 2 assists in 86 NBL games.

 NBL TOTAL STATISTICS